jpulse-net/jpulse-framework/docs/template-reference.md

 Complete reference for server-side template development with the jPulse Handlebars system, covering template variables, file operations, security features, and best practices for building dynamic web pages.

+**🎯 Live Examples:** See the [Handlebars Examples](/jpulse-examples/handlebars.shtml) page for interactive demonstrations of all template features with working code examples.

 ## 🎯 Overview

 The jPulse Framework uses a custom Handlebars implementation for server-side template processing.
 This system provides minimal initial page rendering with basic context, while the majority of dynamic functionality is handled by client-side JavaScript and API calls.